Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Evaluation

 \section{Evaluation}

-In this section, we present the evaluation of online deep learning filters performed on various DDoS attacks with fluctuating requests.
+In this section, we present the evaluation of online deep learning filters performed on various DDoS attacks with fluctuating requests in two scenarios, where (1) the attacker has access to the regular traffic of the victim that has been compromised (with normal traffic $\mathcal{N}$), and (2) the attacker uses traffic from a single attack profile to approximate regular traffic (without normal traffic $\mathcal{N}$).
 We demonstrate the ineffectiveness of such filters against our generative attack method \textsc{MimicShift}, and compare their performance against known DDoS attacks.
+Finally, we analyze the effects of such poisoning attacks and introduce an effective countermeasure.